KermitScripts/MF-DOOM-language-model/README.md

-Unlike everyone else the first thing I asked ChatGPT to do was to come up with a song in the style of rapper MF DOOM.
-I knew if it could do this then I really should be re-training as a joiner.
-Needless to say it did a bad job, this is what it came up with:
+I asked chatGPT to generate an MF DOOM inspired song and this is what it came up with.
 I'm MF DOOM, the villainous one
 Hiding behind a metal mask, my face is never shown
 I spit rhymes like bullets, sharp and deadly
 Leaving my competition in the dust, already

-I'm a mastermind, a lyrical genius
-I don't follow trends, I set them, see this
-I'm a master of wordplay, my flow is untouchable
-I leave my foes in the dirt, they're not fit to battle

 I'm the king of the underground, no one can bring me down I reign supreme, I wear the crown
 I'm the doom bringer, the one and only
 I'm MF DOOM, the legendary MC

-Here is an example of the sort of word play MF DOOM is known for:
+Just to compare how bad this is, here is an example of the sort of word play MF DOOM is known for:
 ...what up?
 To all rappers, shut up.
 While you shutting up, keep a shirt on,